wthrowe/rfcs/text/0000-osstring-string-interface.md

 In any case, care should be taken to handle patterns that can match both the empty string and non-empty strings correctly.

+# Future work

+It is not currently possible to read or write `OsString`s in a platform-independent manner.
+Adding this functionality is likely desirable.